hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_5_Primer.md

 };
 ```

-First, define a fixture class.
+is_first, define a fixture class.
 By convention, you should give it the name
 `FooTest` where `Foo` is the class being tested.
 ```
 class QueueTest : public ::testing::Test {